lenisha/spring-jndi-appservice/README.md

 ```
 where
 - `factory` overrides default Tomcat `BasicDataSourceFactory` and is MSI aware (included in `msi-mssql-jdbc` library)
-- `url` points to url, in the example above provided by environment variable set by `JAVA_OPTS`
+- `url` points to url, in the example above provided by environment variable set by `JAVA_OPTS=-DSQLDB_URL=jdbc:sqlserver://...'

 ## Enable MSI for the JDBC Connection Factory